rubenwgs/ETH-CS-BA3SE1/Visual_Computing/VisComp_LN_W11.md

 ### 6.3.2 Practical Encoding Of Color Values

 One might ask how we encode colors digitally.
-One common encoding is through 8-bit per color _hexadecimal values._ Each hexadecimal number repsents the intensity of red, green, and blue:
+One common encoding is through 8-bit per color _hexadecimal values._ Each hexadecimal number represents the intensity of red, green, and blue:

 - `#000000` represents black
 - `#ffffff` represents white